Knightjames0/BackupFiles/README.md

 # BackupFiles V1.1.2

 Simple command line tool for backing up data to external or local stoarge.
-While maintaing a local list up path for future backups.
+As well maintains a list of file paths for future backups.

-List of Commands
+# List of Commands

 add [file...] - Adds file paths or directory paths to backup.
 For file paths with spaces inclose with ("").